Chat

 Shinsimilla

-Shinsimillaanswered grow question 3 days ago
+Shinsimillaanswered grow question a month ago

 Coco is inert, and dries quicker, so you'll have to start supplementing feed sooner than in only soil and will need to water a little more regularly because it will dry faster.
 Coco does break down, but incredibly slowly, so that isn't something I'd worry too much about.